schell/renderling.xyz/content/devlog/index.md

   Rotated and translated AABBs being culled from a frustum.
 </video>

 That seems to work!

+### A frustum-culling "corner case"

 There is one AABB in the first group that has a corner inside the frustum, even though it's marked as outside, so that's not good, but it's a great improvement for an afternoon's work.

+I bet that (literal) "corner case" is caused by our infinite perspective matrix fix...

+...nah, it happens even with a small frustum.
+So it's the hit testing code.
+I'll debug that later.

 Let's rebuild the shaders and take a look at Sponza.

 <video controls width="100%">
   <source src="https://renderling.xyz/uploads/Screen_Recording_2024-09-28_at_1.38.27PM.mov" type="video/mp4" />